As you’re gearing up for the birth of your baby, don’t forget to prepare the postpartum essentials.

 “After a vaginal birth, hemorrhoids may make it difficult or uncomfortable to wipe after emptying your bladder or having a bowel movement.
 Filling a squirt bottle with some simple tap water can help you feel cleaner after you use the bathroom.” // www.fitpregnancy.com

 Because of your excessive bleeding, you are going to want some disposable panties – you do not want to ruin your good underwear.
 You will also want comfortable panties for when the heavy bleeding stops; comfort is key in the post-partum weeks.

 OTHER POSTPARTUM ESSENTIALS

 You would be surprised at how uncomfortable it is to pass a bowel movement after delivering a baby!
 Especially if you have a cesarean, you can expect to be constipated for at least a week.
 Begin taking stool softeners the day you deliver.
-Amazon sells them, but so does your local store.

 When your milk first comes in, your breasts will probably get engorged.
 Engorgement and cracked nipples both find relief with a hot washcloth or heating pad.

 You’re going to be lifting/lowering that shirt a lot to feed your new baby.
 Having clothes that are both comfortable and breast-accessible is key.

 We would love to hear what postpartum essentials you recommend for new moms!